alecchendev/teaching/cryptography_for_beginners/xor.md

 [//]: # (content)
 ## Introduction

-XOR is an binary operation that takes two bits as input, and returns one bit as output.
+XOR (pronounced "EX-or") is an binary operation that takes two bits as input, and returns one bit as output.
 It's used all over the place in cryptography.

 Here's what its inputs and outputs look like: